- What are the specifications of the Microsoft Surface Pro tablet PC?

 - Computrace theft-deterrent package with prorated loss recovery guarantee

-- An annual software licensing fee, $18 for the current school year, is billed separately through the CCDS bookstore.
+- An annual software licensing fee is billed separately through the student’s CCDS billing account.

 The CCDS tablet PC maintenance program offers the following: